|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 The federal Coastal Zone Management Act of 1972 (CZMA), as amended, encourages coastal states to develop comprehensive management programs to ensure the beneficial use, protection and management of the nation's coastal resources.
 To encourage the adoption and implementation of the management programs, coastal states whose programs receive approval from the U.S. Department of Commerce, National Oceanic and Atmospheric Administration (NOAA), are empowered to review federal activities within or adjacent to the state's coastal zone to determine whether the activity complies with the requirements of the state's approved management program.

-The Florida Coastal Management Program (FCMP) was approved by NOAA in 1981 and consists of a network of twenty-four (24) Florida Statutes administered by eight (8) state agencies and five water management districts.
+The Florida Coastal Management Program (FCMP) was approved by NOAA in 1981 and consists of a network of Florida Statutes administered by state agencies and water management districts.
 Each FCMP state agency must ensure that federal activities within the state comply with the requirements of the specific FCMP statutes and authorities within its jurisdiction.
-(For a complete listing of FCMP agencies and statutes, see Attachment 4.)
 In general, the FCMP includes enforceable policies that ensure the wise use and protection of the state's water, cultural, historic and biological resources; minimize the state's vulnerability to coastal hazards; ensure compliance with the state's growth management laws; protect the state transportation system; and protect the state's proprietary interest as the owner of sovereignty submerged lands.

 For further details regarding the review of projects for consistency with the FCMP, please refer to the Federal Consistency Evaluation Procedures Manual provided by the Department of Environmental Protection.